Permutation Weighting: Properties

 \section{Properties}

-We now examine the finite and large sample behavior of permutation weighting.
+We now examine the finite sample and asymptotic behavior of permutation weighting.
 To do so, we will first consider a slightly more general setting than the procedure outlined in the previous section.
-Specifically, propositions \ref{prop:bregmanBoundedBias}, \ref{prop:bregmanBoundedVariance}, \ref{prop:balance} and \ref{prop:consistency} examine the behavior of the importance sampler from the observed distribution $p$ to an arbitrary distribution $q$ which obeys the aforementioned assumptions.
-These may be of independent interest as they admit reasoning over a broad class of estimands, e.g. the tasks of \citep{bickel2007discriminative, sugiyama2012density, menon2016linking}.
-In order to provide comparison to current practice, we additionally provide bounds for bias and imbalance for inverse propensity score weighting.
-All proofs are deferred to the supplement.

-Because much of the results below utilize Bregman divergences, we introduce them now with the following definition. \begin{definition}[Bregman divergence] Let $g : S \to \mathbb{R}$ be a convex, differentiable function.
-The difference between the value of $g$ at point $s$ and the value of the first-order Taylor expansion of $g$ around point $s_0$ evaluated at point $s$ is given by $B_g(s, s_0) \equiv g(s) - g(s_0) - \langle s - s_0, \nabla g(s_0) \rangle$~\citep{bregman1967relaxation, reid2011information}. \end{definition} Some common examples are squared Euclidean distance, Mahalanobis distance, and KL divergence.
+Specifically, propositions \ref{prop:bregmanBoundedBias}, \ref{prop:bregmanBoundedVariance}, \ref{prop:consistency} and \ref{prop:balance} examine the behavior of importance sampling from the observed distribution $P$ to an arbitrary distribution $Q$ (under positivity, assumption \ref{assump:positivity}), using a classifier trained with a strictly proper scoring rule (assumption \ref{assump:psr}).
+These may be of independent interest as they admit reasoning over a broad class of estimands~\citep[e.g.][]{bickel2007discriminative, sugiyama2012density, menon2016linking}, including common causal estimands like the average treatment effect on the treated.
+Indeed, any distribution of $\mathbf{A}$ and $\mathbf{X}$ which conforms to the overlap assumption can be used as a target distribution under this framework.
+Before presenting our results, we first introduce Bregman divergences, a class of statistical distances. \begin{definition}[Bregman divergence~\citep{bregman1967relaxation}] Define the Bregman generator, $g : S \to \mathbb{R}$, to be a convex, differentiable function.
+The difference between the value of $g$ at point $s$ and the value of the first-order Taylor expansion of $g$ around point $s_0$ evaluated at point $s$ is given by $B_g(s, s_0) \equiv g(s) - g(s_0) - \langle s - s_0, \nabla g(s_0) \rangle$. \end{definition} Minimizing many commonly used classification losses correspond to minimizing a Bregman divergence, e.g., accuracy (0-1) loss corresponds to total variation distance, squared loss corresponds to triangular discrimination distance, log loss corresponds to the Jensen-Shannon divergence, and exponential loss corresponds to the Hellinger distance~\citep{reid2011information}.
+The latter three losses are proper scoring rules and conform to our assumption~\ref{assump:psr}.
+All strictly proper scoring rules have a corresponding Bregman divergence~\citep{dawid2007geometry}.
+We use this correspondence in the proofs of our theoretical results, which are generally deferred to the supplement.